 Finally, refill the transmission with 4-5 quarts of transmission fluid.
 Turn on the car and let it run until it is warmed up.
 Then then fill slowly meanwhile checking the dipstick level to get it to the proper level.
 Then you’re all done!

-These two links outline both non-sealed and sealed transmissions and are of utmost value when performing this transmission service on your vehicle.
-It definitely helped me out a ton:
+These two links outline both non-sealed and sealed transmissions and are of utmost value when performing this transmission service on your vehicle: